jrcopeti/jrcopeti/README.md

 ## Latest Courses

+- Understanding TypeScript by Maximilian Schwarzermüller, Ongoing"

+- "Next JS and OpenAI, by John Smilga, March.2024"

-- "Next JS: The Complete Developer's Guide" by Stephen Grider on Udemy, ongoing"
+- "Next JS: The Complete Developer's Guide" by Stephen Grider on Udemy, March.2024"

 - "The Ultimate React Course 2024" by Jonas Schmedtmann on Udemy, finished in February.2024